Trampoline safety is very important.

 By adhering to the simple safety measures below, you can prevent most injuries before they happen.

 Vuly recommends that there should be no more than one person on a trampoline at any time.
+This is a major trampoline safety risk.

 Multiple jumpers increase the chances of injury while bouncing, as they are unable to judge the dynamics of the jumping motion, putting all users at an increased risk of injury.